yeiniel/rest-hal-sequelize/README.md

 a [REST][rest] API that use the
 [JSON Hypertext Application Language][hal] Media Type.

+## Installation
+`rest-hal-sequelize` runs on Node.js and is available as an NPM package.
+You can install `rest-hal-sequelize` in your project's directory as usual:

+    npm install @zephyrec/rest-hal-sequelize --save

 ## Reference Documentation
 Reference documentation for this project can be generated from the inline comments on source code using the [Typedoc][typedoc]